 Digital Marketing Know-How

 Creating a successful food blog is more than writing creative content and sharing beautiful photographs, because no matter how awesome your blog – if no one knows about it, it doesn’t exist.
 This is where social media and digital marketing skills are a must.
 You can learn a lot from studying how other successful bloggers operate but to escalate your skillset consider a course in social media marketing with the Certificate of Social Media and Engagement with Australian Online Courses.

 Network (Share the Food Love)

 Networking is especially important for new bloggers.
 You can network with other bloggers by guest posting on their site.
 If you provide valuable content you’re more likely to be promoted.
 You can also connect through social media platforms, such as Twitter, Facebook and Instagram to build your following.

 If you create a content strategy and set goals for your blog you’ll be more likely to stay motivated.
 Keep in mind that quality trumps quantity when it comes to content, as valuable information builds a regular following.

 Creative, Original Ideas & Recipes

 Depending on the type of food blog you create, posting unique recipes encourages shares on social media.
 You could enrol in a cooking class for a little inspiration.
-Check out the Certificate of Food and Nutrition or the Certificate of Commercial Cooking Operations with Australian Online Courses.
+Check out the Certificate of Commercial Cooking Operations with Australian Online Courses.

 If you’re writing restaurant, café and bar reviews, find a unique angle or niche market to capture attention.
 The review and food blogging space is busy, so you need to find ways to stand out.